VecTest/code-library/README.md

 ## About
-This is my personal code library, I will update it very offen.
+This is a code library for programming contests.

 ## Suggestions
 If you have any suggestions, you can send an e-mail to my e-mail address: `vectest@163.com`.